a5an0/bitcoin-wallet-airdrop/README.md

 ### Generating the wallets and funding addresses

 1. Check out this repo
-2. If you are running ubuntu, you can do `sudo bash setup.sh` to download and install the dependencies.
+2. If you are running ubuntu, you can do `sudo bash ubuntu_setup.sh` to download and install the dependencies.
 Then do `nohup bitcoind >/dev/null &` to start bitcoind in the background.
 3. From the root of the checked-out repo, run `bash generate_wallet.sh NUM_WALLETS` where NUM_WALLLETS is the number of wallets you want to generate.
 So for example, if you want to make 100 wallets, you should do `bash generate_wallets.sh 100`
 4. You will see the output telling you each one is done and then an informational message telling you where the files are.
 The addresses will be in `output/addresses-[RANDOM NUMBER].txt` A number is added to the end of each file incase you want to run the tool more than once.
 In the outputs directory there will also be a series of PDFs named `directions-[THE SAME RANDOM NUMBER]-[INDEX].pdf` where INDEX is 1-`n`.
 In other words, there is one PDF for each address.
 5. Using your bitcoin wallet software, send bitcoin to each address in the addresses file to fund all the wallets.